luau-lang/luau/rfcs/README.md

 > Note: we currently don't accept community contributions for RFCs, although this will likely change in the future.

 Every open RFC will be open for at least two calendar weeks.
-This is to make sure that concerns regarding any points raised above are addressed.
+This is to make sure that there is sufficient time to review the proposal and raise concerns or suggest improvements.
 The discussion points should be reflected on the PR comments; when discussion happens outside of the comment stream, the points salient to the RFC should be summarized as a followup.

 When the initial comment period expires, the RFC can be merged if there's consensus that the change is important and that the details of the syntax/semantics presented are workable.
 The decision to merge the RFC is made by the Luau team.